ArchitaWadhwa/Sangya_video_deepfake_detection/README.md

    - Use the file upload widget to upload an audio file (.wav, .mp3).

 2. **Analyze Audio for Deepfake Content:**
-   - Click the "Check" button to analyze the uploaded audio file for deepfake content.
+   - Click the "Check" button to analyze the uploaded audio file using the Wav2vec model.
-   - The application utilizes an audio-based detection model for this analysis.

 3. **View Analysis Results:**
    - Results provide insights into the authenticity of the audio file, indicating if it contains suspicious content.